abdulmalik813/nighttech-services/README.md

-# Nighttech Services Website
+# NightTech Services Inc. Website

-This is the official website for Nighttech Services, built with Next.js and TypeScript.
-It provides information about the services offered by Nighttech Services.
+This is the official website for NightTech Services Inc., built with Next.js and TypeScript.
+It provides information about the services offered by NightTech Services Inc..

 ## Project Structure